TASBot

 TASBot is a tool-assisted speedrun mascot created in 2013, developed by a team led by dwangoAC.
 A replay device takes a list of controller inputs which it then sends to a console such as a Nintendo Entertainment System or Super Nintendo Entertainment System (SNES) directly via signals to the controller ports.

 TASBot is known for its appearances at popular speedrunning events such as Games Done Quick.

+In that context, "TASBot" also serves as a multiple-use name, standing in for the names of the run's true authors.